jhonnylucius/jhonnylucius/README.md

 <details>
   <summary>👨‍💻 More about me. 👈🏻 click here! </summary>

-  - 🌱 I'm passionate about challenges, and stubborn in overcoming them, lol.
-Java, Dart and Flutter are my focus at the moment..<br/>
+  - 🌱 I'm passionate about challenges and I'm obsessed with overcoming them, lol.
+Java, Dart and Flutter are my focus at the moment...<br/>

   - 🔭 I am open to partnerships in projects, work that impacts lives in the best sense of the word, I hope to always find new friends, tutors, mentors, project partners here. 😈👾🙌🏼😎🌐 .<br/>